joshapeterson/Peterson_Shiny-Application/README.md

-# DSBA 5122 - Class Project
+# Shiny Application

+## Project Related Information

-This is the repository for our application that was created for DSBA 5122 - Visual Analytics at UNC Charlotte.
+This is the repository for our Shiny application that was created for DSBA 5122 - Visual Analytics at UNC Charlotte.

 ## Created by